safesoftware/FMETraining/README.md

 # FME Desktop Training Module: Data Integration

 This manual is an introductory-level training module for FME Desktop.
 It provides a framework for a basic understanding of FME and for using FME in data integration.
+While the scenario used is grounded in Geographic Information Systems for local government, urban planning, and administration, the skills are applicable to any use of FME.

 ![](./Integration0About/Images/Img0.0.FMEAboutScreen.png)

-The training will introduce basic concepts and terminology, help students become efficient users of FME, and direct them to resources to help apply the product to their own needs.
+The module will introduce basic concepts and terminology, help students become efficient users of FME, and direct them to resources to help apply the product to their own needs.

 ## Module Structure